Faculty of Medicine & Health Sciences

 Students who successfully complete this module will be able to:

 - Demonstrate an understanding of the importance of clinical audit in improving care to older people.

-- Show a level of expert knowledge on at least one of the most common conditions affecting older people.
+- Show expert knowledge of the most common conditions affecting older people.

-- Demonstrate the ability to deal with complex issues systematically and to make sound judgements in the absence of complete data.
+- Demonstrate the ability to deal with complex issues systematically and to make sound judgements.

 - Show skills in critically appraising research evidence